 A bit about me

-I was born in the USA and we moved around a lot when I was younger.
+My two siblings and I were born in the United States and we moved around a lot when I was younger.
+Both my parents are Canadian, so when I was only seven, we moved “back home” to Canada.
+I’ve been here ever since.
 I now live in a small coastal town in eastern Canada, where the rhythm is slow and there is an abundance of open space.

 I am home here.

 I have been making art since I can remember.
 Lucky for me, I had parents who supported creativity.
-Whenever it would thunder outside, mom would make us "home made Play-Doh" with flour, water and food coloring and we would play for hours at the kitchen table.
-To this day, I still love thunder.
-My dad let me paint a mural on an entire wall in the basement of our home when I was only 13 years old.
-Whenever we'd get company, he would bring them downstairs to show them and my heart would grow ten sizes.
+They even let me paint a mural on an entire wall in the basement of our home when I was only 13 years old.

-After graduating high school, I worked at several jobs not related to the arts, mostly because I doubted my ability to make a living as an artist and subconsciously, I knew I needed to get myself a "real" job.
-So I did everything, from a cashier to a bank teller to an administrative assistant (secretary back then) to a Correctional Officer in a maximum security prison.
-It took until my late twenties for me to decide that I'd finally had enough of working at jobs that didn't feel like "me".
-So on the advice of an art teacher I had in my teens, I finally decided to go to college and study Graphic Design.
+After graduating high school, I worked at several jobs not related to the arts, mostly because I didn’t think I’d be able to make a living as an artist at the time.
+So I did everything, from a bank teller to an administrative assistant to a Correctional Officer in a maximum security prison.
+It took until my late twenties for me to decide that I'd finally had enough of working at jobs that didn't feel like me.
+So on the advice of an art teacher I had in my teens, I finally decided to go to college in 1990 to study Graphic Design.

-Over the past 25+ years, I have worked as a graphic designer, an illustrator, a part time college teacher and as a clerk in an office job.
-I've always felt a nudging towards a life that is more heart centered, but over the last few years, it's become more of a push than a nudge.
+Over the past 25+ years, I have worked as a graphic designer, an illustrator, a college teacher, and an entrepreneur.
+I've always felt a nudging towards a life that is more heart centred, but over the last few years, it's become more of a push than a nudge.
 This website is my first step towards a life that includes more art, writing and meaningful connections.

 I value freedom and solitude more than anything.
 I also believe art has the ability to heal.
 Developing a habit of making art almost every day as a practice has kept me grounded in a world that often feels like it's falling apart.
 Art and writing as a form of self expression has given me the gift of perspective and sometimes, just getting things out on paper (or canvas) is all you need to find your way to a more peaceful life.